MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 Every time you recompile a VPCamera asset, Unreal disconnects the cameras from the composure passes.
 If you recompile these you will have to go back into VPStudioBackground 1 & 2 and the GarbageMatte 1 & 2  and set the "camera source" to override and the Target Camera Actor to VPCamera 1 & 2.

-Switching between "Virtual Production Filming" mode and just inspecting the set has to be done by going to the "VPStudio Comp" actor and setting the output pass to "Player Viewport" for filming or "none" for inspecting.
-I haven't been able to find a way to do this with a keyboard key yet.

 My dual camera system is always rendering both camera views.
 If you are having trouble hitting the frame rate you want, go into Window->Composure Compositing and turn off any composure passes you aren't using.
 If you only have one camera turn off everything numbered "2".
 Depending on what you are filming, you may not need to render all the foreground, background and garbage matte passes either.

 # Features

-* All commands go through Edit->Project Settings->Engine->Input so they can be changed.
+* Commands go through Edit->Project Settings->Engine->Input so they can be changed.
 You can change the keyboard keys assigned to functions and the speed of movement on this page.
 A function can be mapped to almost any input device you have including PC game controllers, joysticks and VR controllers.

 * Multiple cameras and video sources are supported.
 This lets you have more than one camera view of your talent and live switch between them.
 The project is setup for 2 cameras, adding more requires some blueprint and composure changes but I am working to make this simpler.

-* An "inspection camera" gives you a 3rd person view of your level with all the tracking running.
-This is useful to see if your cameras and other tracked objects are appearing in the right places and tracking correctly.
-This camera can be moved with the mouse and wasd keys.
+* When using LiveLink tracking systems, all the cameras and mattes are tracked live in the editor so you can always see the state of your studio.

-* Multiple "Talent Marker" are supported.
-Position one where you want your talent to appear in the level.
-If you have more than one you just press a key and your talent, cameras and other tracked objects will teleport to the next location in the level.
+* You can place several "Talent Markers" where you want your talent to appear in the set.
+Pressing a key will teleport your talent between these marks.

-* Tracking and tracker-delay functions are inside the "Tracker" actor.
-Each tracker actor can have a different delay.
-The output of the tracker automatically connects to any objects "attached-to" it in the world outliner.
-The supplied tracker actor is for the Vive but you can make your own to support other tracking systems like optitrack, pan/tilt mechanical trackers...etc
+* Tracking is all inside "Tracker" actors to make it easier to use different kinds of tracking devices.
+This allows easy customization for VIVE, OpenXR, LiveLink and other tracking solutions.
+Only the Tracker actor needs to change.

 * You can move the talent markers around using keyboard key to get the right placement of them in your level.
 This can be done live while the composite is running and you will see the talent moving through the level.